NithinKuruba/tech-docs/OpenID/session-logout.md

 The RP loads an invisible iframe which knows ID and origin URI of the OP iframe.
 The RP does `postMessage` of `Client ID + " " + Session State` to OP iframe and it receives one of the three responses `unchanged`, `changed`, and `error`.

 Upon receipt of response `changed`, the RP makes authentication request with `prompt=none` and if it receives new ID Token from OP, it simply updates the state at its end.
 The RP iframe continues the polling again.
 In case of receiving `unchanged`, the RP does nothing.
 The end user will be forced to login if RP receives `error` response.

+### OP iframe

+The RP saves few endpoints including `check_session_iframe` and `end_session_endpoint` by parsing discovery endpoint response from the OP.
+The RP iframe loads another iframe using the source URI